 10. Not Retaining an Attorney

-Not hiring a skilled lawyer who handles many pedestrian and car injury cases soon after your accident is one of the biggest mistakes people make.
-He can help you avoid these and other errors, collect the evidence you need to win your case, and fight so you receive the maximum amount in your settlement.
+Not hiring a skilled pedestrian accident lawyer in San Diego who handles many pedestrian and car injury cases soon after your accident is one of the biggest mistakes people make.
+He can help you avoid these and other errors, collect the evidence you need to win your case and fight so you receive the maximum amount in your settlement.